Canon G1 X Mark III vs Pentax KP

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (9 vs 7 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the KP requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the KP requires a separate lens.

 - More compact: Is smaller (115x78mm vs 132x101mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the KP).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the KP).

 - More modern: Is somewhat more recent (announced 8 months after the KP).

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.